cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

     // Note that the order and type of parameters are fixed
     callback: function(webview, eventType, customEventData) {
         // here webview is a WebView component instance
-        // here the value of eventType === cc.WebView.EventType enum
+        // here the value of eventType === WebView.EventType enum
         // The customEventData parameter here is equal to the "foobar"
     }
 }